Creep host institution: Rock Deformation Group, Utrecht University, The Netherlands

-Research interest: During my studies I developed a passion in geoscientific research, field work in combination with laboratory experiments and, above all, the investigation of materials that cannot be perceived by the naked eye.
+Research interest: During my studies, at the RWTH Aachen (DE) as well as abroad, I developed a passion for the geoscientific investigation of materials that cannot be perceived by the naked eye.

-I care about the dynamism between Man and Nature, notably in the field of Earth Sciences, such as energy & environmental-related issues or a sustainable exploitation of natural resources.
-My areas of expertise are the investigation of geomaterials, i.e. their microphysical, -structural, and thermodynamic properties, in combination with rock deformation and fluid transport experiments.
+I care about the dynamism between Man and Nature in the field of Earth Sciences.
+Through my work, I aim to be a part of solutions for energy & environmental-related issues, such as a sustainable production of natural resources.
+My areas of expertise cover the studies of geomaterials and their microphysical, microstructural, or thermodynamic properties through rock deformation and fluid transport experiments.

 CREEP project: In my PhD project, I study the rheology of (rock)salt under natural conditions and how plastic deformation mechanisms (i.e. creep) affect its properties.
 The aim is to develop quantitative, mechanism-based models describing this rheological behaviour, the transport properties, and containment capacity of rocksalt in the regime where fluid-assisted microcracking and crack healing/sealing compete, and where pressure solution and sintering (neck growth) effects counteract frictional granular flow.
 My approaches involve experimental deformation, permeametry and electrical conductivity work, as well as comparison of the data produced with microphysical theory.

 - predicting the stability and containment capacity of solution-mined caverns in rocksalt that bear a potential for prospective energy storage purposes;

 - providing practical insights into plastically healing/sealing mechanisms of rocksalt after well abandonment and into flow properties of granular salt products;